SureshPriyankara9902/Backgroun-Remover/README.md

 3. **Preview**: You can preview the image with the background removed.
 4. **Download**: If you are satisfied with the result, click the "Download" button to save the image to your computer.

-## Contributing

-Contributions to this project are welcome!
-If you'd like to improve the app or fix bugs, feel free to fork the repository and create a pull request.